 We want to inspire the next generation by offering not only guidance and advice on accessing our industry, but to help build young people’s confidence in their ability to pursue careers within media or across other sectors.
 The ITV Insights Programme, Breaking Into News and supporting Creative Diversity Network’s Open News Days, are all ways in which we aim to inspire the next generation and champion regional TV opportunities.
 We also support the Media Trust’s Transforming Hidden Talent initiative that aims to get young people into meaningful employment by building their skills, connections and confidence.
 The 12-month programme is about providing young people with the tools to explore opportunities available within the media industry.
 A key part of the programme is one-to-one mentoring, and around 20 ITV colleagues have become mentors to share their knowledge of the industry and offer guidance and support.

 Beyond the roles that are commonly associated with TV, like scriptwriters and camera technicians, behind the scenes there’s a huge variety of other skilled professionals, from sales and marketing teams to lawyers, who make the delivery of TV possible.
 We want young people to have the chance to experience other areas of our business.
-Initiatives like the Legal Social Mobility Partnership (LSMP) help us to do that.
-LSMP is a nationwide collaboration of over 30 law firms, commercial organisations and professional sports clubs working together to broaden access to the legal profession.
-Led by us, the LSMP provides a work insight programme for students, including a week with a law firm and a second week with four in-house legal teams including ITV and beyond the scheme itself, alumni can continue to access career guidance through virtual coaching.
+Initiatives like the Social Mobility Business Partnership (SMBP), formerly Legal Social Mobility Partnership, help us to do that.
+SMBP is a nationwide collaboration of over 30 law firms, commercial organisations and professional sports clubs working together to broaden access to various professions.
+Led by us, the SMBP provides a work insight programme for students.
+Beyond the scheme itself, alumni can continue to access career guidance through virtual coaching.
 Delegates are drawn from schools selected by the partners working closely with organisations including PRIME, Social Mobility Foundation, Manchester Access Programme and Pathways to Law.